katiacorona/monty/README.md

 vagrant:monty$
 ```

-Monty byte code files can contain blank lines (empty or made of spaces only, and any additional text after the opcode or its required argument is not taken into account:
+Monty byte code files can contain blank lines (empty or made of spaces only), and any additional text after the opcode or its required argument is not taken into account:

 ```
 vagrant:monty$ cat -e bytecodes/001.m
-push 0 Push 0 onto the stack
+push 0 Push 0 onto the stack$
-push 1 Push 1 onto the stack
+push 1 Push 1 onto the stack$
+$

-push 2
+push 2$
-  push 3
+  push 3$
-                   pall
+                   pall    $
+$
+$
+                           $

-push 4
+push 4$
+$

-    push 5
+    push 5    $
-      push    6
+      push    6        $
+$
 pall This is the end of our program.
-Monty is awesome!
+Monty is awesome!$
 ```

 ## Installation :magic_wand: